Sky Bar: Sky Bar Confectionery Company

-Following the closure of Necco in mid-2018, the Sky Bar brand was sold at auction on September 27, 2018.
+Following the closure of Necco in mid-2018, the Sky Bar brand and recipe was sold at auction on September 27, 2018.
 The winning bidder was Louise Mawhinney, owner of a gourmet food store named Duck Soup based in Sudbury, Massachusetts.
-The new owner indicated plans to resume production in small batches in late 2019.
 In November 2019, operating as the Sky Bar Confectionery Company, ownership announced that Sky Bar was once again in production, available online and at the Duck Soup store in Sudbury.
 Beginning December 7th, 2019, the Sky Bar was sold at a separate Sky Bar store directly adjacent to Duck Soup, with the bar being produced in the rear of the store.

 In popular culture

 A Sky Bar candy bar is shown twice in the 2009 film The House of the Devil.
 Early in the film, the protagonist, Samantha Hughes (Jocelin Donahue) opens and begins to consume a Sky Bar while in her college dorm room.
 Later, during her babysitting job, she's shown eating an already opened Sky Bar (presumably the unfinished candy bar from earlier).

 In Dimension 20: The Unsleeping City, Sky Bars are a key plot point.
 Sofia Lee, played by Emily Axford, buys two Sky Bars, afterwards smooshing one into the ground as a sacrifice to her dead husband and eating three segments of the other offering the last one to her mentor.

 Sky Bar has been featured on the Shudder original program The Last Drive-in with Joe Bob Briggs.
 The show sometimes invites a person dressed in a Sky Bar costume to participate in the show.